How to Get Internet & WiFi for Apartments

 Yes you can as long as there is a fiber internet provider in your area and that the infrastructure is in place to access fiber internet in your apartment.

 Depending on the type of internet connection you go with, you’ll generally need a modem and a router.
-Some internet providers include these with their service, or you can buy your own modem or router.
+Some internet providers include these with their service, or you can buy your modem or router.
 If you want to connect all of your devices in your apartment wirelessly, you will need a WiFi router.
 If you’re going to use a wireless internet service, like 5G, fixed wireless, or a mobile hotspot, most providers make the necessary equipment available for rent or purchase.

 Find providers in your area